List of costliest earthquakes

 This is a list of major earthquakes by the dollar value of property (public and private) losses directly attributable to the earthquake.
-Only earthquakes that have caused over $1 billion US dollars are listed here.
-Rank values are assigned based on inflation-adjusted comparison of property damage in US dollars.
+Only earthquakes that have caused damage over US$1 billion, adjusted for inflation, are listed here.
 Wherever possible, indirect and socioeconomic losses are excluded.
 Damage estimates for particular earthquakes may vary over time as more data becomes available.
 Losses from earthquake–induced landslides and tsunamis are also be included.